UntitledModGame/UntitledModGame.github.io/blog/2023-10-28_parasitic_problems.md

 Simply "inventing trains" is no easy feat.<br/>
 First off, how do we know that locomotives are even possible?
 It's easy to say "invent X, invent Y" in [hindsight](https://en.wikipedia.org/wiki/Egg_of_Columbus), since the brilliant discovery has already been done.

-And, before we go further; I'd like to point out the invention of trains is probably *not the best* example.
-Going from horses to locomotives is an insanely giant step; comparable to going from cars to the moon.<br/>
+(And, before we go further; I'd like to point out the invention of trains is a pretty bad example to use for this.<br/>
-However, I feel like this example still illustrates my point.
-It's difficult to come up with understandable examples for this kind of thing.
-In reality, these "leaps" are obviously going to be much, much smaller.
+When you and I go to solve problems in our software, we will generally solve small problems, with small scopes.
+Going from horses to locomotives is NOT a solution with a small scope.
+I just wanted to point out- the main reason I used this example is because it's very easy to understand.)

 In any case, the awkward thing about parasitic problems, is that often, you'll be stumbling around blindly.<br/>
 If the problem-statement had instead been changed to: "How do we find horses that are 100x stronger?" then I'm sure that nothing would have been accomplished; since (biologically) there is so such thing.<br/>